 To receive veterans benefits, veterans must maintain Academic Good Standing.
 A one semester probation/warning period is allowed for veterans to regain academic good standing.
-Veterans on a Warning Standing will not be certified to receive monthly GI Bill Benefits, Illinois Veterans Grant, Illinois National Guard Scholarship or MIA/POW Scholarship.
-Academic Standing is defined on page 177.
+Veterans with an inelgible standing will not be certified to receive monthly GI Bill Benefits, Illinois Veterans Grant, Illinois National Guard Scholarship or MIA/POW Scholarship.
+Academic Standing is defined in the VA SAP Policy.